magnars/dash.el/README.md

 Functions in this category take a transforming function, which is then applied sequentially to each or selected elements of the input list.
-The results are collected in order and returned as new list.
+The results are collected in order and returned as a new list.

 * [-map](#-map-fn-list) `(fn list)`